TIY-DC-FEE-Jan-2015/assignments/01-html-intro/README.md

 Create a Codepen that contains at least **10** distinct HTML tags, and **10** different CSS properties.

-Your HTML should be valid, semantic, and go at least four levels deep.
+Your HTML should be valid, and go at least four levels deep.

 Your CSS should be valid and use at least three complex selectors.